Loginistaken/Orbimint/whitepaper.md

-Future-Proof, low gas costs, Multi-Blockchain  Compatible, & next generation AI integration plus Web3
+Future-Proof, low gas fee, Multi-Blockchain  Compatible, & next generation AI integration plus Web3

 Orbimint is an advanced blockchain created to meet the demands of the future by integrating, low-gas principles & fees, and seamless compatibility with next-generation AI technologies.
 As blockchain and AI continue to intersect, Orbimint provides a scalable,